Born In: Thessaloniki

 His remains were first laid in the Ethnography Museum of Ankara - 15 years later, they were transferred in a 42-ton sarcophagus, to a mausoleum that overlooks Ankara, Anıtkabir.

-His centennial birth year was honoured by the UN and UNESCO as The Atuturk Year in the World and adopted the Resolution on the Ataturk Centennial.
+His centennial birth year was honored by the UN and UNESCO as The Atuturk Year in the World and adopted the Resolution on the Ataturk Centennial.

-Several monuments, memorials and squares have been constructed in his honour.
+Several monuments, memorials, and squares have been constructed in his honor.
 Roads and avenues throughout the world bear his name

 This first President of the Republic of Turkey was given the nickname ‘Father of the Turks’.